Charlotte Meadows

 Charlotte Meadows is an American politician.
 She served in the Alabama House of Representatives from 2019 to 2022 after running unsuccessfully in years 2013 and 2022.

 Political positions

-Marijuana

 Meadows filibustered and voted against a bill that legalized medical marijuana usage in Alabama.
 Meadows and a small group of other legislators spoke for nine hours in opposition to the bill–no attempt was made to cloture the members.
 In her speech, Meadows brought up the death of Rod Bramblett, who was killed in a car accident by a teenager who was under the influence.